Frequently Asked Questions

 When we added an audio recording feature, and gave PR managers the option to join any call, it added a whole new level of transparency and content-generation.

 No. Blinder marries cutting-edge technology with existing solutions in a way which means nobody has to download anything to use the system.
+As a result, your callers and ‘talent’ are all set to use Blinder right now.
+Blinder calls are made and received over regular phone lines (using a mobile or landline).

 You sure can.
 When setting up a call on your Blinder dashboard, you just click a button and you’ve created a three-party call.
 Your phone will ring at the agreed time, just like it does for your talent.
 You can stay on the line throughout the call, or just do introductions and then leave the other parties to it.